+A great workplace is about great employee experience offered by company.
+And we ensure this by focusing on three areas namely employee value proposition, core values and culture of meritocracy.
 Our Employee Value Proposition structured around our core values and company's strategy is what helps in building a workplace that is highly performance driven.
 Our EVP is lived and felt by all employees via various programs and initiatives that run throughout the year, contextual to the focus of the organization during a specific period.
-Some of these initiatives are specifically tailored around creating a sense of pride and inspire our employees to "Be More" and embed a high performing value-driven culture throughout the organization:
+Some of these initiatives are specifically tailored around creating a sense of pride and to embed a high performing value-driven culture throughout the organization: